The Diplomat | Author

 Dr. Patricia O’Brien is a historian, author, analyst and commentator on Australia and Oceania.
 She is a faculty member in Asian Studies at Georgetown University and in the Department of Pacific Affairs, Australian National University.

 In 2020, she returned to Georgetown University’s Asian Studies Program to teach on Pacific pasts, presents, and futures.
-As well as ongoing historical writing and research, she has done analysis, podcasts, and media commentary on Pacific-related topics, from Samoa’s constitutional crisis (she is also co-editing a book on this complex topic), regional relations with Papua New Guinea, U.S. atomic testing in the Marshall Islands, the current Compact of Free Association negotiations, the AUKUS agreement and COVID-19 in the Pacific and U.S.-based Pasifika communities.
-In 2021, she also joined the Australian National University’s Department of Pacific Affairs as a visiting fellow and the Pacific Partners Program at the Center for Strategic and International Studies (CSIS), Washington DC.
+As well as ongoing historical writing and research, she has done analysis, podcasts, and media commentary on Pacific-related topics, including Samoa’s constitutional crisis, regional relations with Papua New Guinea, U.S. atomic testing in the Marshall Islands, the current Compact of Free Association negotiations, the AUKUS agreement, and COVID-19 in the Pacific and U.S.-based Pasifika communities.
+In 2021, she also joined the Australian National University’s Department of Pacific Affairs as a visiting fellow and she was a fellow with the Pacific Partners Program at the Center for Strategic and International Studies (CSIS), Washington DC from 2021-2023.

 Posts by Patricia O’Brien